dannystefy/muscle-attachment-registration/README.md

 Automatically transfers muscle attachment points from a reference bone to a patient-specific bone using non-rigid surface registration (Fast-RNRR).

-Given a reference bone with known muscle attachment regions (stored as VTK point sets) and a patient bone of the same type, the pipeline deforms the patient mesh to match the reference, maps the attachment points via nearest-vertex lookup, then projects them back onto the original patient geometry.
+Given a reference bone with known muscle attachment regions (stored as VTK point sets) and a patient bone of the same type, the pipeline deforms the reference mesh to match the patient, transfers the attachment points via deformation field interpolation, and snaps them to the nearest vertices on the patient geometry.
+A second registration in the opposite direction is used as a round-trip consistency check.
 Results are saved as VTK files and visualised with Open3D.

 ---